ukwa/ukwa-services/access/rrwb/README.md

 Note that the included NGINX setup expects that any failover redirection, SSL encrytion, authentication, token validation or user identification has all been handled upstream of this service.
 Each PyWB service also exposes a dedicated port, allowing upstream NGINX proxies to implement the necessary features rather than relying on the local one, if needed.

 Each service supports two host names, the real `.ldls.org.uk` name and a `.beta.ldls.org.uk` version that could be used if it is necessary to test this system in parallel with the original system.

-_TODO_ Add port map here:
+When accessed over the shared port, NGINX uses the `Host` in the request to determine which service is being called.

 | Server Name           | Beta Server Name            | Shared NGINX Port | Dedicated NGINX Port | Direct PyWB Port (for debugging) |